PhelaPoscam/DeepLearning-2021-01/README.md

 ## Requirements

-- `Google Collab ou JupyterNotebook`
+- `Google Collab or JupyterNotebook`
 - `Google Drive`

 ## Initializing the project